Baruch College Faculty Senate

 Section 5.
 A Secretary of the Senate, elected by secret ballot at the same time and for the same term as the Chair, shall be responsible for: 1) distributing meeting notices, their agenda, the minutes of previous meetings, and all significant materials received by the Senate; 2) recording the minutes of each meeting; 3) keeping all records of attendance and Senate business and communication.
 In the absence of the Secretary, the Chair shall appoint a Secretary pro tempore.

-Section 1. a) The Senate’s Executive Committee shall consist of the Chair, the three Vice Chairs, the Secretary, and five Senators to be elected at large by secret ballot at the same time and for the same term as the officers of the Senate at its last meeting in alternate years.
+Section 1. a) The Senate’s Executive Committee shall consist of the Chair, the five Vice Chairs, the Secretary, and five Senators to be elected at large by secret ballot at the same time and for the same term as the officers of the Senate at its last meeting in alternate years.
 No person shall be nominated without his or her approval.
 The Chair of the Senate shall serve as Chair of the Executive Committee.
 Interim vacancies on the Executive Committee shall be filled by Senators appointed by the Executive Committee with approval of the Senate.

 - The Executive Committee shall include a majority of non-chairpersons and non-coordinators.